-An increase of swimming income of 171% at Oak Park would reduce the net cost to the council from £1.437m to £1.154m.
-However, this should be viewed with caution as outlined above.
+An increase of swimming income of 171% at Oak Park would reduce the net cost to the council form \pounds 1,437m to \pounds 1.154m.

-- 6.20 Expenditure costs are based on a combination of current and anticipated costs based on: - Staffing costs Anticipated staffing costs for the new builds (or refurbishment for Bloxwich in option 2b), including an annual assumption for pay awards and including management and overhead costs.
-These have been reviewed against SL's forecasts and operational staffing costs appear broadly consistent with these figures (Walsall's are higher due to forecast management costs).
+- 6.20 Expenditure costs are based on a combination of current and anticipated costs based on: - Staffing costs Anticipated staffing costs for the new builds (or refurbishment for Bloxwich in option 2b), including an annual assumption for pay awards and include management and overhead costs.
+These have been reviewed against SL's forecasts and are operational staffing costs appear broadly consistent with these figures (Walsall's are higher due to forecast management costs) - Property and energy related costs these have been based on a combination of property services advice and actual preferred bidder model costs.
+These are higher than SL costs which are based on a set % of build costs.

-- Property and energy related costs these are based on a combination of property services advice and actual preferred bidder model costs.
-These are higher than SL costs which are based on a set % of build costs. - Supplies based on forecast costs plus an annualised replacement cost for sports equipment (the latter is not included in the SL figures, therefore adjusting for these, the comparators are almost identical) - Support services based on current cost, slightly higher than SL % assumptions. - 6.21 The table below summarises the income sensitivity analysis carried out and impact on the total cost of each option.
-As stated above, a breakeven position is not achievable and is provided for illustrative purposes only.
+- Supplies based on forecast costs plus an annualised replacement cost for sports equipment (the latter is not included in the SL figures, therefore adjusting for these, the comparators are almost identical) - Support services based on current cost, slightly higher than SL % assumptions.